Superlend/superkat/README.md

 ## Yield Aggregator

-The YieldAggregatorVault is an open source protocol for permissionless risk curation on top of [ERC4626 vaults](https://eips.ethereum.org/EIPS/eip-4626)(strategies).
+The Yield Aggregator is an open source protocol for permissionless risk curation on top of [ERC4626 vaults](https://eips.ethereum.org/EIPS/eip-4626)(strategies).
 Although it is initially designed to be integrated with [Euler V2 vaults](https://github.com/euler-xyz/euler-vault-kit), technically it supports any other vault as long as it is ERC4626 compliant.

 The yield aggregator in itself is an ERC4626 vault, and any risk curator can deploy one through the factory.
 Each vault has one loan asset and can allocate deposits to multiple strategies.
 The aggregator vaults are noncustodial and immutable instances, and offer users an easy way to provide liquidity and passively earn yield.